Exam Code: DA-100 Practice exam 2023 by Killexams.com team

 Module 10: Perform Advanced Analytics

-This module helps you apply additional features to enhance the report for analytical insights in the data, equipping you with the steps to use the report for genuine data analysis.
+This module helps you apply additional features to enhance the report for analytical insights in the data, equipping you with the steps to use the report for real data analysis.
 You will also perform advanced analytics using AI visuals on the report for even deeper and meaningful data insights.

 Lessons